 Preliminary Notices: Common Avoidable But Fatal Mistakes

 In the California building and construction industry, service of a “Preliminary Notice” is a prerequisite for Subcontractor and Supplier claims for payment through the Mechanics Lien, Stop Payment Notice and Payment Bond Claim process.
 Without proper drafting and service of a Preliminary Notice, these extremely valuable claims cannot be protected.
-Unfortunately, despite the vital importance of the Preliminary Notice, Subcontractors and Suppliers often make common self-defeating mistakes that make their Preliminary Notice efforts completely ineffective, resulting in loss of their claims rights.
-The purpose of this article is to list some of these common mistakes in the hope that the reader will avoid such mistakes, preserve the integrity of the Preliminary Notice, and protect the claims rights it makes available:
+Unfortunately, despite the vital importance of the Preliminary Notice, Subcontractors and Suppliers often make common self-defeating mistakes, rendering their Preliminary Notice efforts completely ineffective and resulting in loss of their claims rights.
+The purpose of this article is to list some of these common mistakes in the hope that the reader will avoid such mistakes, preserve the integrity of the Preliminary Notice, and protect the claim rights it makes available:

 Not Sending out the Preliminary Notice Within 20 Days After Supplying Labor or Materials: